FrankLawrence/Obsidian-Vault/Computer Programming/Pervasive Computing/Percom 5 Sound Processing.md

 	1. Sample the signal
 	2. Compute its spectrum using FFT
 	3. Set noise portions to zero
-	4. Use inverse FFT to synthesize improved signalA
+	4. Use inverse FFT to synthesize improved signal
 # Conclusion
 - We discussed different techniques to obtain frequency information from a sound signal
 - For a frequency analysis, it is easier to represent the signal in frequency domain